aerospike-examples/cluster-comparator/README.md

                                  (Default: scan)
 -a1,--authMode1 <arg>            Set the auth mode of cluster1.
 Default: INTERNAL -a2,--authMode2 <arg>            Set the auth mode of cluster2.
+Default: INTERNAL --binsOnly                    When using RECORDS_DIFFERENT or RECORD_DIFFERENCES, do not list the
-Default: INTERNAL -C,--compareMode <arg>           Determine which sort of comparison to use.
+                                 full differences, just the bin names which are different -C,--compareMode <arg>           Determine which sort of comparison to use.
 The options are:
                                  QUICK_NAMESPACE - Perform a quick (partition by partition count) comparison of an entire namespace.
 Cannot be used if migrations are